The Ultimate Guide to Designing an ADA Compliant Bathroom

 Chapter 1: Why ADA Bathroom Requirements Are Important to Your Business

-Nobody wants to ask for help using the bathroom.
-It’s where we’re all the most vulnerable and needing help can be humiliating.
+Nobody wants to ask for help in the bathroom.
+It’s where we’re all at our most vulnerable, and needing assistance can feel humiliating.

 ADA guidelines are all about creating spaces people with disabilities can use.